 “There are about 50 different rooms in the villa; the building has a cellar and two above-ground floors, and the tower is four storeys tall.
 For filmmakers, the location could be attractive for its exterior and its interiors, which are currently mostly uninhabited and unused, as well as because of the stories associated with this extraordinary place, ” says Ondráčková.

 But Villa Larisch experienced other fates in the 20th century, especially during Heydrich’s suppression programs during World War II.
 The Nazis built a makeshift gallows in the garden, where they executed 194 patriots between June 3 and July 9, 1942, primarily active collaborators of Operation Silver A.

 As punishment, also the inhabitants of the village of Ležáky spent the last hours of their lives in the cellars of the villa.
 Thirteen children were forcibly removed from their parents, who were executed on June 24, 1942.
 A memorial was built there in 1946, and the site was declared a national monument.

 “We are seeking the return and the dignified inclusion of the Chateau to the social and cultural life of Pardubice.
-At present we are working to repair the tower from the roof to the cellar, which should be completed in 2020, ” says František Bobek of the Czechoslovak Legionnaires.
+We are currently in the phase of general reconstruction, for this reason the possibility of filming in 2022 is practically impossible." says František Bobek of the Czechoslovak Legionnaires.

 “We had an architectural study drawn up for the renovation of the entire building.
 The villa will offer space for permanent exhibitions; it will be the site of an educational center for youth; and it will be available for social events, conferences and exhibitions.
 We would be delighted to rent the space to filmmakers as it is a very interesting location, ” adds Bobek.Download all photos